 The racing competition involves riders going around a track on 500cc motorbikes, with no breaks reaching speeds up to 70 MPH.
 The bikes run on Methanol which is an environmentally friendly fuel.

-The gates will open at 3.30pm and the first race starts at 5.00pm.
+Over 45 000 people are expected to watch the spectacle.
+The gates will open at 3.30pm and the first race starts at 5.15pm.
 For the safety of those attending, there will be a small city centre road closure in place for this event.

 The following roads will be closed between 3pm until 9.30pm